-You can also cook these in a pan.
-You need to make sure that it is non stick and ferociously hot before you add a little oil.
+Yes, you can also cook these in a pan.
+You need to make sure that it is nonstick and very hot before you add a little oil.

-Again cook them on a skewer for a minute or so each side.
+Again cook them on a skewer for a minute or so on each side.